Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Introduction

 \section{Introduction}

-In this paper, we study the robustness properties of discrete-time stochastic optimal control under model approximation across various performance criteria.
+In this paper, we study the continuity and robustness properties of discrete-time stochastic optimal control under model approximation across various performance criteria.
 Specifically, we characterize how the accuracy of a model approximation affects the performance loss incurred when applying an optimal policy designed for the approximate model to the true system dynamics.
-This notion of robustness is of practical importance, as learning-based algorithms are seldom implemented with exact model knowledge.
+This notion of robustness is of significant practical importance, as learning-based algorithms are seldom implemented with exact model knowledge.
+A particularly important context is in empirical model learning, as well as empirical noise distribution learning.
+We discuss such applications in detail and also arrive at sample complexity results.

-As discussed in the literature review, the term \textit{robustness} has been interpreted in various ways across diverse contexts and methodological frameworks.
+As will be discussed in the literature review, the term \textit{robustness} has been interpreted in various ways across diverse contexts and methodological frameworks.
 In this paper, we define robustness in terms of performance degradation---specifically, the loss incurred when a control policy designed for an approximate or incorrect model is applied to the true system, measured relative to the optimal cost achievable with full knowledge of the true model.